 The Church of the Most Holy Trinity is situated within the enclosure of the Sanctuary of Fátima, on the opposite side of the Basilica.
 It was inaugurated in 2007 but had been planned since 1973.
 In fact since then there had been the need to build a (...)

-The construction of this sanctuary dedicated to Santa Luzia and the Sacred Heart of Jesus was begun in 1904 and continued until 1959.
-Designed by architect Miguel Ventura Terra, who was succeeded by architect Miguel Nogueira after the death of his (...)
+Building work on this basilica dedicated to Santa Luzia and the Sacred Heart of Jesus started in 1904, and lasted until 1959.
+It is the work of architect Miguel Ventura Terra, who was succeeded by Miguel Nogueira, after the death of his master in (...)

 The Church of Our Lady of Conception, otherwise known locally as the Royal Basilica, was built on the orders of king João V (1706-1750) on the site of a pre-existing place of worship.
 It is currently the matrix church of Castro Verde.It is well (...)

 Santo Cristo de Outeiro Minor BasilicaConstruction began in 1698 in the wake of a miracle that occurred in a small chapel next door and the Santo Cristo Sanctuary was completed in first half of the 18th century.
 Endowed with archaic characteristics (...)